 Building Better Opportunities supports people who are currently unemployed or economically inactive to find work.

-This project is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund.
+This project is funded by The National Lottery Community Fund and the European Social Fund.

 What does the service offer?